kubauth/kubauth-doc/docs/60-references/120-user.md

 The user login is the resource name in the metadata section.
 This becomes:

 - The `sub` (subject) claim in OIDC tokens
-- The username for authentication
+- The login for authentication

 **Example:**
 ```yaml